JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

   *enqueue*
   Arguments: value
-  Inserts value into the PseudoQueue, using a *first-in, first-out* approach (Stack)
+  Inserts value into the PseudoQueue, using a *first-in, first-out* approach

   *dequeue*
   Arguments: none
-  Extracts a value from the PseudoQueue, using a *first-in, first-out* approach (Stack) Should raise exception when called on empty queue
+  Extracts a value from the PseudoQueue, using a *first-in, first-out* approach Should raise exception when called on empty queue

+### AnimalShelter methods

+  *enqueue*
+  Arguments: Cat or Dog object
+  Inserts object into either dog or cat queue, depending on their type, using a *first-in, first-out* approach (Queue)
+  Also inserts the animal object into an allAnimals queue.

+  *dequeue*
+  Arguments: 'dog', 'cat' or empty
+  Extracts a dog or cat from the appropriate queues in the shelter, using a *first-in, first-out* approach (Queue) Raises exception when an invalid argument (animal type) is passed into the function
+  Removes oldest animal (either dog or cat) if no argument is passed into the function

 ## Links